 The pyramid metaphor is sometimes combined with that of an iceberg, where the visible part above the waterline consists of reported injuries and fatalities, and the invisible part under water are all the unreported incidents and near misses.
 This mental image helps emphasize that there is potential for safety improvement in incidents that do not always get registered in the official reporting system, so it’s worthwhile trying to increase the visibility of these events.

-While this image is positive in helping prevent occupational accidents, it is often misinterpreted in ways that reduce attention paid to major accident hazards.
+While this mental image is positive in helping prevent occupational accidents (and is clearly very “sticky” in people’s minds…), it is often misinterpreted in ways that reduce attention paid to major accident hazards.
 One common misinterpretation is “frequency reduction will trigger a severity reduction”.
 This is a “structuralist” view of the Bird pyramid, a mistaken view or myth1 that “chipping away at the minor incidents forming the base of the pyramid will necessarily prevent large accidents” [Hale 2002].
 It assumes that there is a common cause between minor incidents and major accidents (“what hurts workers is also what kills them”), which is only partly true, as discussed above.
 It suggests an intervention strategy that is fairly easy to implement (if paternalistic): “focus people’s attention on avoiding minor incidents (slips, trips and falls) and their increased awareness of minor safety problems will prevent the occurrence of major events”.
 This interpretation is false concerning process safety and major accident hazards, which require specific focus, as mentioned above.

 We have seen that the descriptive validity of the Heinrich/Bird incident/accident pyramid is lower than many safety professionals believe.
 More importantly, its predictive validity concerning major accident hazards is very low, because the factors that cause low-severity incidents are typically quite different from the factors that cause high-severity accidents.
 It is time to put this safety myth to rest.